Nedwize/semantic-movies-search/README.md

     1. Why are we using ChromaDB
 3. SBERT models and their perf, size, use-case
 4. Codebase is open source, please try it out, optimise it, raise a PR

+# TODO

+1. Update Readme
+2. Add Google Analytics or PH or Umami
+3. Deploy on subdomain